Last Updated on February 26, 2021 by Jim Ferri

 By Jim Ferri

-In fact, it’s one of my favorite cities.
-Not just in Canada, but in the world.
+Toronto is one of my favorite cities.
+Not just in Canada, in the world.

 The reason isn’t only because it’s beautiful, has great restaurants, and plenty to occupy you for a long summer weekend.
 You find that in many cities.